Introduction

 - Encrypted in transit over TLS 1.2 or higher.

-- Access-controlled: only your team and explicitly authorized assignments can use them.
+- Access-controlled: only your team and explicitly authorized agents can use them.

-- Not used for training: credential values are never sent to a model provider for training.
+- Not used for training: Login values are never sent to a model provider for training.